GambitBSM/gambit_light_1.0/README.md

 Running GAMBIT-light
 --

 A GAMBIT-light run is configured with a single YAML file.
-An commented example is provided in `yaml_files/gambit_light_example.yaml`.
-To run GAMBIT with this example configuration do
+A fully commented example is provided in `yaml_files/gambit_light_example.yaml`.
+You can run GAMBIT-light with this example configuration by doing

 ```
   ./gambit -f yaml_files/gambit_light_example.yaml